 A Sinner’s Prayer – Luke 18: 9-14

 This parable was aimed at the self-righteous.
 Those ‘who trusted in themselves that they were righteous, and despised others’ – v 9.
-They needed to learn its lesson: “Everyone who exalts himself will be humbled, and he who humbles himself will be exalted” – v 14.
+They needed to learn this unchanging principle: “Everyone who exalts himself will be humbled, and he who humbles himself will be exalted” – v 14.

 To teach and highlight this truth the Lord Jesus contrasts a tax collector with a Pharisee in the context of prayer.
-The Lord shows the type of prayer that counts with God as opposed to what is meaningless trite.
+The Lord shows the type of prayer that counts with God as opposed to what is meaningless trite and in so doing, He again reminds us of the need for repentance.

 Pride is a problem in the heart of man.
 It is at the root of human sinfulness and wears many guises including the cloak of religion.
 C. S. Lewis said of it: